19hours/sg-statutes/Acts/Income Tax Act.md

 (c) dividends derived from outside Singapore and received in Singapore,

-which do not form part of the statutory income of the designated unit trust or approved CPF unit trust by virtue of section 35(12) shall, subject to subsection (21), be deemed to be income of the unit holder if he is not a foreign investor.
+which do not form part of the statutory income of the designated unit trust by virtue of section 35(12) shall, subject to subsection (21), be deemed to be income of the unit holder if he is not a foreign investor.

 [32/95; 31/98; 24/2000]

+[Act 37 of 2014 wef 01/09/2014]

-(20A) Any distribution made by a designated unit trust or an approved CPF unit trust to any unit holder out of —
+(20A) Any distribution made by a designated unit trust for any year of assessment to any unit holder out of —

 (a) gains or profits derived on or after 27th February 2004 from —